burgertime-c4/YYYY-MM-contest-findings/README.md

 Judges have the ultimate discretion in determining validity and severity of issues, as well as whether/how issues are considered duplicates.
 However, sponsor input is a significant criterion.

-**For QA reports, Gas reports, and Analyses, sponsors are not required to weigh in on severity or risk level.** We ask that sponsors:
+## QA reports, Gas reports, and Analyses
+Sponsors are not required to weigh in on severity or risk level for QA reports, Gas reports, and Analyses.
+We ask that sponsors:

 - Leave a comment for the judge on any reports you consider to be particularly high quality.
 (These reports will be awarded on a curve.)
 - **For QA and Gas reports only:** add the `sponsor disputed` label to any reports that you think should be *completely* disregarded by the judge, i.e. the report contains no valid findings at all.